AdnanHodzic/codename-wings/README.md

 #### AWS credentials config

-Pre-requistie is to have AWS key credentials with admin permissions.
+Pre-requisite is to have AWS key credentials with admin permissions.

 To keep sync of any AWS key credential changes made to `~/.aws/config/` file:
 ```